wizelineacademy/kubernetes-academy/jobs/README.md

 * Connect to the cluster

-* Encrypt the user, for example: echo -n 'root' | base64
+* Encrypt the password, for example: echo -n 'password' | base64

 * Copy output from the command above and save it into mysql-secret.yaml